dag/flask-attest/docs/index.rst

     @request_context
     def testapp():
-        return create_app(__name__)
+        yield create_app(__name__)

+The :func:`request_context` decorator is similar to :func:`~contextlib.contextmanager` and the decorated generator function should simply yield a Flask application.
+If needed you can surround the yield with code that should run before and after tests, and that need the application instance.

-The function decorated with :func:`request_context` should simply return a Flask application.
-The decorated function is turned into a context manager that creates the application, enters a test request context and connects some templating signals.
+The result is a new context manager that also enters a test request context and connects signals for recording any rendering of templates.
 The context manager returns a :meth:`~flask.Flask.test_client` and a list which is mutated every time a template is rendered, appending a tuple of the template name and context.

 What this means for Attest is we can pass this context manager to test collections and those tests will run in a test request context and receive